kfrncs/cookie-cheat/README.md

 1. Use conjure_calc(x) will return the number of cookies that you should keep for optimal "Conjure Baked Goods" use. x is your current Cookies Per Second (CPS), input *as a string* ending in:
-'m',  # million
+'m', million
-'b',  # billion
+'b', billion
-'t',  # trillion
+'t', trillion
-'qd', # quadrillion
+'qd', quadrillion
-'qt', # quintillion
+'qt', quintillion
-'sx', # sextillion
+'sx', sextillion
-'sp', # septillion
+'sp', septillion
-'oct',# octillion
+'oct', octillion
-'non' # nonillion
+'non', nonillion

 2. Cast the Conjure Cookies spell when you're above the optimal cookie level.
 Use autoclick() when you're not.
 You may need to adjust the x, y values passed into this function if your screen is a different size than mine.